Word-representability and comparability: Minimal forbidden induced subgraphs and cover number bounds: Preliminaries

-\begin{theorem} Let \( G \) be a graph with \( n \) vertices, where a vertex \( x \in V(G) \) has degree \( (n-1) \), meaning \( x \) is adjacent to all other vertices in \( G \).
-Let \( H \) be the induced subgraph of \( G \) with \( V(H) = V(G) \setminus \{x\} \).
-Then, \( G \) is minimal non-word-representable if and only if both of the following conditions hold: \begin{enumerate} \item \( H \) is minimal non-comparability. \item \( H \) is semi-transitive. \end{enumerate} \end{theorem}
+Note that any bipartite graph is a comparability graph.
+The following theorem establishes a connection between word-representable graphs and comparability graphs.

-\begin{proof} Suppose \( H \) is a minimal non-comparability graph and is also semi-transitive.
-Since \( H \) is non-comparability, it follows from Lemma \ref{lemma_comp_wrg} that \( G \) is a non-word-representable graph.
-As \( H \) is minimal non-comparability, any proper induced subgraph \( H_1 \) of \( H \) is a comparability graph.
-Consider an induced subgraph \( G' \) of \( G \) where \( V(G') = V(H_1) \cup \{x\} \).
-Since \( H_1 \) is a comparability graph, Lemma \ref{lemma_comp_wrg} implies that \( G' \) is word-representable.
-Consequently, every proper induced subgraph of \( G \) containing the vertex \( x \) is word-representable.
-Furthermore, since \( H \) is semi-transitive, it follows from Theorem \ref{wrg=semi} that \( H \) is word-representable.
-As word-representable graphs are hereditary, every proper induced subgraph of \( G \) is word-representable, confirming that \( G \) is a minimal non-word-representable graph.
+\begin{theorem}[\cite{onrepgraphs}] Let $G$ be a graph on $n$ vertices, and let $x \in V(G)$ be a vertex of degree $n-1$ (that is, $x$ is adjacent to every other vertex of $G$).
+Let $H = G - x$ be the induced subgraph obtained by deleting $x$.
+Then $G$ is word-representable if and only if $H$ is a comparability graph. \end{theorem}